rmolotov/ElectricalContactResistance/README.md

 [![Author's linked-in profile](https://img.shields.io/badge/LinkedIn-Roman%20Molotov-informational)](https://linkedin.com/in/roman-molotov)

-### Core pillars:
+## Core pillars:
 Use defeated enemies for assembly or fix electric circuit and tune it's parameters to solve the puzzle.
-There are lot of electric parts and modules which help you to build you own ~~hero~~ kill switch and beat them all.
+There are lot of electric parts and modules which help you to build you own ~~hero~~ kill switch and beat them up.
 Piles of enemies and many tangled circuits are waiting you!

 <details>